Stochastic Gravitational Wave Background from Chiral Superconducting Cosmic Strings: Introduction

-In this study, our objective is to make more detailed predictions about the Stochastic Gravitational Wave Background (SGWB) produced by current-carrying cosmic strings, which were initially studied in Ref.~\cite{Auclair:2022ylu,Paper1}.
-This research builds upon our previous work, as reported in Ref.~\cite{Paper1}.
-Here, we focus on studying the impact of the potential emission of vector radiation by current-carrying loops and on establishing phenomenological relations to describe the vector radiation emission efficiency.
+The Stochastic Gravitational Wave Background (SGWB) produced by current-carrying cosmic strings was initially studied in Refs.~\cite{Auclair:2022ylu,Paper1}, but these studies did not account for the emission of vector radiation by cosmic string loops.
+In this study, we build upon on our previous work, as reported in Ref.~\cite{Paper1}, and perform more precise predictions for this background, by considering the impact of this vector radiation for the first time.
+In particular, we focus on studying the impact of the potential emission of vector radiation by current-carrying loops and on establishing phenomenological relations to describe the vector radiation emission efficiency.
 We present refined equations for the evolution of cosmic string loops, taking into account the radiation associated with current and possible current leakage effects.
 We study how these additional physical mechanisms influence the SGWB generated by a network of current-carrying strings.
 Furthermore, we conclude by discussing possible future research directions aimed at enhancing our understanding of current-carrying strings.

 Throughout this paper, Latin indices ``$a$-$d$'' run over worldsheet coordinates (from $0$ to $1$), while Greek indices span over spacetime coordinates $X^{\mu}$ (from $0$ to $3$).